skbasetti/dkron-setup/README.md

-# DKron running on Docker
+# dKron running on Docker

 This is the project to run DKron distributed scheduler on docker.